periklis/nix-config/README.md

-# Nix-Config
+# nix-config

-This project defines my declarative multi-machine macOS machine configuration.
-It is based [nix][nixos] and [nix-darwin][nix-darwin] and makes use of sub-modules for tracking dependencies.
+This project defines my declarative multi-machine configuration for NixOS and macOS.
+It is based [nix][nixos] and [nix-darwin][nix-darwin].
+It is based upon sub-modules for tracking dependencies (e.g. machine specific dot-files, secret files).

 # Rationale

-The main objective for this project is to have single machine configurations with extensions for machine dependent configurations.
-In addition the setup of new machine should be as easy as running a single script beyond creating access credentials to repositories.
+The main objective for this project is to have single machine configurations in addition to  machine dependent configurations.
+The setup of new machine should be as easy as running a single script beyond creating access credentials to repositories.

 The following requirements are met:
 - Single script bootstrap process
 - Shareable across machines
+- Shareable across architectures
 - Extensible for machine-specific and per-user specific configurations
 - Follows a declarative programming model for the system configuration
 - Explicit dependency management for `nix-darwin`, `nixpkgs` and machine configurations